BinaryIgor/blog/posts/htmx-simpler-web-based-app-or-system.md

     "slug": "htmx-simpler-web-based-app-or-system",
     "publishedAt": "2023-09-22",
     "timeToRead": "13 minutes",
-    "wordsCount": 2625,
+    "wordsCount": 2678,
     "excerpt": "Nowadays, when we develop web-based app/system it is most likely built as SPA, which is a single page application.
 We should ask, why have we done that?
-Why have we switched from multi page applications, where the browser supported all of these functions out of the box, functions that we now need to recreate by writing custom JavaScript code?", "writingLog": [ 1.5, 4.5, 1.5, 0.5, 4, 1.5], "draft": true
+Why have we switched from multi page applications, where the browser supported all of these functions out of the box, functions that we now need to recreate by writing custom JavaScript code?", "writingLog": [ 1.5, 4.5, 1.5, 0.5, 4, 1.5, 2.5]
 }
 ---

 ## Current approach - SPA

 Nowadays, when we develop web-based app/system it is most likely built as SPA, which is a single page application.
-In that model, we have *server*, often called *API*, which (for the most part) does not know anything about *UI* (User Interface).
+In that model, we have *server*, often called *<a href="https://en.wikipedia.org/wiki/REST" target="_blank">REST API</a>*, which (for the most part) does not know anything about *UI* (User Interface).
 Then we also have a thick *client* which is a JavaScript application responsible for all things that were (and still can be) the responsibility of a browser.
 This app needs to:
 * handle routing (going through pages) without doing full page reload
 * make http requests to get data in the JSON format (most popular as of now) from the server and map it to HTML, so the browser can render it and show to the user
 * translate some of the user actions (taken on HTML page) into JSON, so that they can be sent to the server and trigger some kind of action/state change

-As we can see, there are quite a few functions that were traditionally handled by the browser and now we need to write a custom code to replicate them (if we want to use SPA approach).
+As we can see, there are quite a few functions that were traditionally handled by the browser and now we need to write a custom code to replicate them (if we want to use the SPA approach).
 This problem is a generic one, so many frameworks and libraries have sprang out to solve it, but the complexity is still there.

-We should ask, why have we done that? **Why have we switched from multi page applications, where the browser supported all of these functions out of the box, functions that we now need to recreate by writing custom JavaScript code?** Mostly, probably only, because of the user experience.
-We can create more app-like, arguably superior experience, approaching the web in this way.
+We should ask, why have we done that? **Why have we switched from multi page applications, where the browser supported all of these functions out of the box, functions that we now need to recreate by writing custom JavaScript code?** Mostly because of the user experience.
+We can create a superior, more app-like experience approaching the web in this way.
 When we do not need to do full page reload, whole experience in the browser feels much more like a native app, not a website.
 It can be faster also.
 After the initial load, we do exchange less data, going through pages, but whether it holds true depends on the particular implementation.
 For the most part, *if done correctly*, experience of the SPA with comparison to the traditional, multi-page website/application is better (if you do need that kind of experience.
 For blogs, like this one, I am completely fine with full page reloads.
 It is a blog after all, not an app).
+Another important factor is work organization.
+It is just easier to parallelize the development, when we have clear frontend and backend separation and each component could be taken care of by a dedicated person or team.

 ## Duplication and complexity